 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
 Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Do HVAC Careers Offer Good Salaries??
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are other paths for career advancement.
+In addition to owning your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary